Sebelino/zelda30tribute/README.md

 This is released under the [MIT License](http://mit-license.org/) (see [License.txt](LICENSE.txt)).

 The Zelda 30 Year Tribute project launched in April 2015.
 It got a bunch of press coverage and saw half a million unique visitors in 3 days.
 Nintendo shut the site down with a DMCA complaint (no action was taken against the authors, GitHub, or other hosting websites).
 So we took it down and open sourced it here.
 Enjoy!

+**Note**: This fork and every revision therein is purged of any copyright-infringing assets (obvious ones, anyway).
+That includes PNGs, MP3s, and other binaries.